 Problems are particularly pervasive with "attributed" art.
-All kinds of unqualified individuals attribute art to all kinds of artists all the time, and 100% of those attributions are worthless.
+All kinds of unqualified individuals attribute various works of art to all kinds of artists all the time, and 100% of those attributions are worthless.
 Do you know why?
-Because in the art world, the only legitimate attributions are those made by known recognized authorities on the artists whose names and works are being attributed.
-Technically speaking, "attributed" means that in the best opinion of a qualified authority on a particular artist, a particular work of art is likely by the hand of that artist.
-To repeat, the key words here are qualified authority.
-And to repeat again, attributions made by unqualified individuals are meaningless.
-(FYI, do not confuse an attribution with an authentication.
-An attribution does not mean the art is by the artist, only that it's likely to be by that artist.)
+Because in the art world, the only acceptable attributions are those made by known recognized authorities on the artists to whom those works are being attributed.
+Technically speaking, "attributed" means that in the best opinion of a qualified expert or authority on a particular artist, a particular work of art is likely by the hand of that artist.
+To repeat, the key words here are qualified expert or authority.
+And to repeat again, attributions made by unqualified individuals who are not experts on the artists in question are meaningless.

 The following individuals are NOT QUALIFIED to authenticate, certify, attribute, or otherwise make critical or scholarly judgments or claims about artists or art:

-► People who say their art is by certain artists because really rich collectors used to own it.
+* Someone who says their art is by a certain artist because a really rich collector used to own it.

 * Anyone who is not recognized by their peers as an authority on an artist.

 * Certificates of authenticity or similar forms of documentation from gallery owners, dealers, professors, appraisers or any other individuals WHO ARE NOT recognized authorities on the artists those certificates or documents pertain to.

 * Art appraisers WHO ARE NOT recognized authorities on the artists in question, but who appraise the art as if it were by those artists anyway.
 (ART APPRAISERS APPRAISE; THEY DO NOT AUTHENTICATE, CERTIFY OR MAKE ATTRIBUTIONS unless specifically qualified to do so.
 Appraisal and authentication are two entirely different entities.
 Never confuse the two.)